 SolarCoins are present in 24 countries around the world and so far about 240,000 SolarCoins have been granted.
 The distribution program is expected to last about 40 years and deliver 97.5 billion SolarCoins, representing 97,500 TerraWatt hours of solar electricity.

-Want to know more about different types of renewable energy?
+Want the ultimate low-down on renewable energy?
 Check out our Knowledge article here.